SUPPORT SERVICES Regulation 5110

 The transportation service will be subject to continual supervision and regular evaluation on the basis of the following Board policies:

-1. The Board of Education shall adopt policies governing pupil transportation upon the recommendation of the Superintendent, and shall include adequate funds in the budget to cover the cost of the transportation contract, secure proper authorization for the provision of transportation, and secure approval of bus routes from the Missouri State Board of Education when necessary.
+1. The Board of Education shall adopt policies governing pupil transportation upon the recommendation of the Superintendent and shall include adequate funds in the budget to cover the cost of the transportation contract, secure proper authorization for the provision of transportation, and secure approval of bus routes from the Missouri State Board of Education when necessary.

-2. The Superintendent shall assign administrative and operational duties regarding the transportation program, and shall keep the Board of Education informed as to the operation and needs of the student transportation program.
+2. The Superintendent shall assign administrative and operational duties regarding the transportation program and shall keep the Board of Education informed as to the operation and needs of the student transportation program.
 The Superintendent shall recommend policies, budget and bus routes to the Board of Education for approval.

 3. School administrators may be asked to ride certain bus routes and report their findings to the Superintendent.
 All violations of state and local requirements will be reported.